moienr/CropMapping/README.md

 ## Dataset

+The ISRC dataset is a in the form of a shapefile, for each crop, and an exel file containg the harvest time of each crop for each province of Iran.

+In order to trnsfrom this dataset into a Image segmentation dataset, we converted the shapefiles into binary mases, and a clustering algorithm was used to cluster ROIs that were close to each other.

+Then a Timseres of Sentinel-1 and Sentinel-2 images were downloaded for each ROI, and the images were patched into `64x64` patches.

+### Clustering and Shapefile to Mask Conversion
 A thorough explanation of how to build a dataset from ground truth shapefiles is provided in [main_dataset/README.md](./main_dataset/README.md)

+### Downloading the Time Series Images
 Then the new dataset ["main_dataset/output/Iran_ROI.xlsx"](./main_dataset/output/Iran_ROI.xlsx) can be downloaded using [Dataset Generator Notebook](./dataset/iran_ds_generator.ipynb).